graue70/ad-blog/content/post/project-aqqu-new.md

 ### 2. Build indices

-We could read the acquired data into memory whenever we load Aqqu-new.
+We could read the acquired data into memory whenever we load Aqqu-New.
 However, this would lead to load times of several minutes which slows down development a lot.
-Therefore, we use [rocksdb](https://rocksdb.org/) as a database to create an entity index and a relation index on the hard drive that Aqqu-new can use.
+Therefore, we use [rocksdb](https://rocksdb.org/) as a database to create an entity index and a relation index on the hard drive that Aqqu-New can use.
 This makes it possible to have a near-instant load time while still keeping the query time for the data low.

 ## <a id="#pipeline"></a> Steps in the Pipeline

-Aqqu-new consists of several steps combining into a pipeline.
+Aqqu-New consists of several steps combining into a pipeline.

-We run the pipeline with the question `Who designed Scrabble?`.
+As an example, we run the pipeline with the question `Who designed Scrabble?`.

 ### 1. Tokenizer